 Bill O’Reilly is easily one of the most famous – and most well-paid – political commentators in the country.
 O’Reilly first worked nationally for CBS News in the early 1980s before joining ABC News.
 In 1989, he was picked to co-host Inside Edition and stayed there until 1995.
-The following year, he was hired to join the then-new Fox News Channel by CEO Roger Ailes.
+The following year, he was hired to join the then-new Fox News Channel by then-CEO Roger Ailes.
 He has hosted The O’Reilly Factor until April 19, 2017, after a series of sexual assault claims against him surfaced.

 In addition to his successful television career, the conservative pundit has written several books.
 He’s currently Killing history figures, co-writing the books Killing Jesus, Killing Kennedy and Killing Lincoln.
-A sixth book in the franchise is on its way this fall.
+A sixth book, Killing The Rising Sun, was released in September 2016.

 According to Celebrity Net Worth, O’Reilly has an estimated net worth of $85 million.

 On April 1, 2017, The Wall Street Journal reported that Fox News renewed O’Reilly’s contract despite a New York Times report that says 21st Century Fox paid $13 million to settle sexual harassment claims against O’Reilly.
 But just a few weeks later, Fox News and O’Reilly agreed to part ways.

 Here’s a look at how he earns his money and what he does with it.

 1. O’Reilly Signed a $25 Million-Per-Year Contract Extension & Will Be Paid $25 Million to Leave Fox

 It was previously estimated that O’Reilly makes between $18 million and $20 million a year.
 Just before he was fired, O’Reilly signed a contract extension, which paid him $25 million a year, CNN reported.